ernest-bruce/human-internet/free_humanity/free_humanity.md

 &nbsp;

 there are other platforms that could be part of the human·internet
-· projects like [MesInfos][MesInfos] share some of the Human·Internet·Initiative’s goals and values
+· projects like [MesInfos][MesInfos] share some of the human·internet’s goals and values
 · a group of similar projects could provide a flexible, global, multifaceted alternative to the internet cabal
-· their existence can both provide alternatives to people and motivate the internet giants to change their ways, and become the change agents they purport to be but have failed to become
+· their existence can both provide alternatives to people and motivate the internet giants to change their ways and become the change agents they purport to be but have failed to become
 &nbsp;
 &nbsp;